 Next, Tristan’s parents took him to a gastrointestinal doctor who was also unable to diagnose him.
-Several months later, Tristan underwent a liver biopsy which revealed that he had stage-two scarring on his liver.
-This allowed his doctors to narrow down the possible causes for Tristan’s liver damage but they still could not provide the family with a specific diagnosis.
+Several months later, Tristan underwent a liver biopsy that revealed that he had stage 2 scarring on his liver.
+This allowed his doctors to narrow down the possible causes for Tristan’s liver damage, but they still could not provide the family with a specific diagnosis.

-Eventually, a genetic doctor was able to diagnose Tristan with LAL-D. His parents described feeling a whirlwind of emotions and fear after learning their son had such a rare and serious disease.1 Learning that there was a clinical trial for LAL-D helped them cope with the situation.
-Tristan was enrolled in a trial for KANUMA® (sebelipase alfa),* which he still receives today.
+Eventually, a genetic doctor was able to diagnose Tristan with LAL-D, a genetic and progressive ultra-rare metabolic disease associated with multi-organ damage in infant, pediatric and adult patients and premature death in infants.1 His parents described feeling a whirlwind of emotions and fear after learning their son had such a rare and serious disease.2 Learning that there was a clinical trial for LAL-D helped them cope with the situation.
+Tristan was enrolled in a trial for an investigational medicine.
+He continues to receive treatment today.

 Holly says that today life with Tristan is starting to feel more routine.
 “He’s a typical 9-year-old kid who just wants to run and play; and he really doesn’t let this disease hold him back.”